SafranCassiopee/csharp-metar-decoder/README.md

 All values who have a unit are based on the `Value` object which provides the ActualValue and ActualUnit properties

-*TODO: full documentation of the structure of the DecodedMetar object*
+Check the [DecodedMetar class](https://github.com/SafranCassiopee/csharp-metar-decoder/blob/master/csharp-metar-decoder/Entity/DecodedMetar.cs) for the structure of the resulting object

 ```csharp